The Simien Mountains consists of a range of habitats, which represent four belts of vegetation related to altitude. These are the:

 The park is of global significance for its biodiversity and endemism.
 It is home to many species and habitats that exist nowhere else.
 80% of the areas over 3000m in Africa are in Ethiopia, and much of this is within the Simien Mountains.

 They have a distinct, hourglass shaped patch over their chests, which has led to their common name, the ‘bleeding heart monkey’.
-Gelada’s are endemic to the Simien Mountains and live at elevations of 1800-4400m, sleeping in cliffs and the grasslands for foraging their diet of grasses, seeds, roots and insects (rarely).
-They are the only primate that are mainly graminivores (grazer) with grasses constituting 90% of their diet.
+Gelada’s are endemic to the Simien Mountains and live at elevations of 1800-4400m, sleeping in cliffs and the patrolling the grasslands for food - grasses, seeds, roots and insects (rarely).
+They are the only primates that are mainly graminivores (grazer) with grasses constituting 90% of their diet.

 You’ll be very luck to spot an Ethiopian Wolf on your journey, also known as the Red or Simien Fox.
 There are just 100 in the park (in 1977 there were only 20 left).
 If you’re desperate to spot one, the Bale Mountains in southern Ethiopia offers a better chance of sightings.